 | Lean | Eliminates waste across workflows | Manufacturing, logistics, service delivery |

-| Six Sigma (DMAIC) | Reduces defects and variation using statistical analysis | Quality-critical processes, compliance |
+| Six Sigma (DMAIC) | Reduces defects and variation using statistical analysis | Quality-critical processes, compliance (see also quality management consulting) |

 | Value Stream Mapping | Visualises end-to-end flow to find delays and waste | Complex multi-department workflows |